Get a behind-the-scenes look at these fascinating factory tours that include favorite food stuffs, a beloved car brand and an iconic beer company

-That is a diverse list.
-Indeed, though it has become a standard expression, the phrase factory tour is sometimes a misnomer, as many tours do not actually involve factories.
-Workshops, studios, farms, mines and museums are all regular stops on the “factory tour” trail.
-Popular tours include those offered by well-known companies such as Harley-Davidson, Ben & Jerry’s, KitchenAid and Boeing, but there are many lesser-known businesses that open their doors to give visitors fascinating insights into their operations.
+Work is not a subject most people want to consider during a vacation.
+Paradoxically, touring factories and other workplaces to see how everyday items are made has become a popular leisure activity.
+The cost is low, many factory tours are free (or at least give free samples), and there are tours for every taste and interest.
+While it has become a standard expression, the phrase ‘factory tour’ is sometimes a misnomer, as many tours do not actually involve factories.
+Workshops, studios, farms, mines and museums are all regular stops on the ‘factory tour’ trail.
+Popular tours include those offered by well-known companies — think Ben & Jerry’s and Anheuser-Busch — but there are many lesser-known businesses that open their doors to give visitors fascinating insights into their operations.

 Here, we offer 6 of our favorite U.S. factory tours

 1. Ben & Jerry’s Factory Tour, Burlington, Vermont

 Dubbed the “Factory Experience,” this guided 30-minute tour digs into all things Ben & Jerry’s, including the story of the company’s humble beginnings in 1985, displays, retail area visit, photo ops and, of course, tastings.
 The Ben & Jerry’s Factory Tour begins with a short movie of the company’s history and explanation of how they make their pints, all enjoyed while overlooking the production room with a sample in hand.
 The tour ends in B&J’s Flavor Room with yet another flavor tasting, accompanied by a cow joke or three.
 Advance bookings highly recommended; large groups can be accommodated with advance notice.